How Long Do Tesla Batteries Last?

-It may sound hard to believe that Tesla first launched its mass-produced EV, Model S, around ten years ago.
-Tesla has been the leader in EV tech, and most models can easily drive 300 miles on a single charge.
+Tesla introduced its first mass-produced EV, Model S, in 2012, making it more than a decade since then.
+Tesla has been the leader in EV technology, and most models can easily drive 300 miles on a single charge.

-Usually, Tesla cars can cover a minimum of 260 miles on a single charge.
-According to the company, Tesla batteries are designed to last 300,000 to 500,000 miles, equivalent to 1,500 cycles.
-This is around 22 to 37 years for an average person.
+Tesla cars can usually travel at least 260 miles on a single charge.
+Tesla aims for its batteries to last 300,000 to 500,000 miles, equivalent to approximately 15 to 30 years for an average person.

 Tesla Batteries Range

-The specific range of a Tesla EV battery depends not only on your battery capacity but also on your driving style.
-Still, the longest range of Tesla EV cars is around 375 miles for Model S on a full charge.
+The specific range of a Tesla EV battery depends on its capacity and driving style.
+Still, the most extended range of Tesla EV cars is around 405 miles on a full charge for the Model S Long Range.

 Regardless of the battery capacity, Tesla EVs can easily take you back and forth on your daily commute.
 Thanks to the Tesla Supercharger stations nationwide, you can even enjoy long road trips in your Tesla.